 By default, Excel is expecting only to reference a subset of the potentially referenceable objects that live on your machine.
 You can see what they are and add references to other objects by selecting tools/references in the IDE.
 That will bring up a dialog like this where you can add references to your project.

 Many of the projects on this site use additional components in addition to the default.
 The one above for example shows the references needed by Get Data From Google Docs.
-Once you have a reference like this defined you can access the objects they describe just as any other object.
-The symptom of a missing reference is that the intellisense feature that shows an objects available property does not work, and of course the project cannot compile (assuming you have used Option Explicit) and of course will fail.
+Once you have a reference like this defined you can access the objects they describe just like any other object.
+The symptom of a missing reference is that the IntelliSense feature that shows objects available property does not work, and of course the project cannot compile (assuming you have used Option Explicit) and of course will fail.

-Rule 6 Always use Option Explicit to be sure to identify objects that are not visible to your project, and add references as required.
+Rule 6 Always use Option Explicit to be sure to identify objects that are not visible to your project and add references as required.

 Referencing Other Projects